samaosage/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#!/bin/bash
-0 - alais => Create a script that creates an alias Name: ls Value: rm *
+0-alais => Create a script that creates an alias Name: ls Value: rm *